This chapter has been published in the book America to 1744. For ordering information please click here.

 On May 10 Governor Berkeley declared Bacon a rebel and removed him from the Council, but he dissolved the long Assembly, proclaiming new elections.
 Bacon led an attack on three Indian forts.
 At the Henrico County election meeting Bacon would not allow the sheriff to read the proclamations from the Governor and his Council.
 Bacon and his lieutenant James Crewes were elected as burgesses.
 In the Assembly that met in June the Governor believed that all but eight of the burgesses were in Bacon's faction.
 Bacon arrived with fifty armed men and met with his chief supporters William Drummond and Richard Lawrence in Jamestown.
 The next morning Berkeley had Captain Thomas Gardner arrest Bacon.
 This aroused hundreds of people to come to Jamestown to free him.

 In the House of Burgesses the rebel on bended knee asked for a pardon from the Governor, who forgave him and those with him and restored his seat on the Council.
 Bacon later said that the people dispersed because the Burgesses had made him general.
 Bacon left for Henrico County but came back on June 23 with six hundred men, demanding a commission from Governor Berkeley, who denounced him as a rebel but then granted him a commission as general of volunteers to fight the Indians.
 Then Bacon demanded to be general of all the forces in Virginia; but Berkeley refused until Bacon's men aimed their firearms at the burgesses.
 The rebels opposed raising a thousand men by taxation.
-The Assembly passed several laws that including a wider suffrage to freemen for electing burgesses and vestries.
+The Assembly passed several laws that included a wider suffrage to freemen for electing burgesses and vestries.
 Individuals were prohibited from functioning in more than one office, and some of Berkeley's friends were imprisoned.
 A law was also passed enabling Bacon and others who caught enemy Indians to make them slaves for life, and this law was reenacted in 1679.

 After the bills were signed, Bacon went out to fight the Indians.
 He recruited men and supplies, threatening or plundering any magistrates who opposed them.
 A petition from Gloucester County questioned Bacon's commission and asked for protection against the Indians; but many suspected the troops raised would be used against Bacon and refused to volunteer.
 Berkeley summoned recruits from York; but only a hundred showed up, and half favored the rebels.
 Bacon with 600 infantry and 700 cavalry marched into Middle Plantation on July 29, 1676, and Berkeley fled across Chesapeake Bay to Accomack County.
 The next day Bacon issued his "Declaration of the People" protesting unjust taxes, favoritism in high places, the Governor's monopoly of the beaver trade, his countermanding the order in January to have Chicheley fight the Indians, his opposition to Bacon's command, and his "forging" the Gloucester petition to cause civil war.
 Bacon ordered Berkeley and his followers to surrender within four days or be declared traitors and have their estates confiscated.
 On August 1, Bacon sent Giles Bland and Captain William Carver with three hundred men to take over ships in the James River.
 Bacon held a convention at Captain Otho Thorpe's house, and everyone there agreed not to help Berkeley; but Bacon also wanted them to resist troops from England until their cause could be heard by the King.
 A long discussion ensued until a gunner from the fort on York River reported that Berkeley had taken their guns for his ship.
 Seventy men signed the declaration on August 3, accusing Berkeley of fomenting civil war and opposing Bacon's efforts against the Indians.
 Officers were sent out to administer Bacon's oath to freemen, and newly elected burgesses were to report in September.